mozaik-association/mozaik/docs/Petition_module.md

     - Manage the general information of each petition.
     - Add tags/interests to categorise the different petitions.
     - Add involvement categories to automatically add them to the form of the contacts who participated in the petition.
+    - Get access to the lists of all the attendees/signatoires of the petition.

 <figure markdown>
 ![screenshot 34](img/screen34.png)
 <figcaption>Petition form with general information</figcaption>
 </figure>

+## Milestones